dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 In the example directory structure above, `AnotherNetService.yaml` is contained inside the `JavaProcess` directory.
 This means that `AnotherNetService` type is a child type of the `JavaProcess` type.

 {{% pageinfo color="primary" %}}
-If the type you inherit from does not have any child yet, create a directory named as the parent type name (without *yaml* extension) aside of the parent type definition.
-You can then put your custom type within the newly created directory.
+When adding a new custom entity type, the parent entity type of your custom type may not yet have any child entity types.
+In this case, create a new directory named the same as the parent type name (without `.yaml` extension) at the same level as the parent type YAML file.
+You can then put your new custom entity type YAML file in the newly created directory
 {{% /pageinfo %}}

 {{% pageinfo color="primary" %}}
-Entity instances of custom types must be put in `System` directory.
-Refer to [Directory Mapping](/docs/apim_yamles/apim_yamles_references/yamles_top_directories) for more informations.
+YAML files for entity instances of custom types must be put in `System` directory.
+Refer to [Directory Mapping](/docs/apim_yamles/apim_yamles_references/yamles_top_directories) for more information.
 {{% /pageinfo %}}

 ## Cardinality